safouat/PainCare/readme.md

 1. **Create the Database:**

-    -Create the  database
+    - Create the Database
     - Navigate to the `src/main/java/database/` directory.
-    - copy the `schema.sql` file in your terminal to create the necessary database structure.
+Copy the `schema.sql` file in your terminal to create the necessary database structure.